ESR-style/StyleGrid/README.md

 git clone <repository-url>
 # Style Grid

 A modern, free, open-source React + TypeScript data grid inspired by AG Grid.
-Built from scratch by **Samarth A K** to replicate as many powerful enterprise features as possible—without the license cost.
+Built from scratch by me to replicate as many powerful enterprise features as possible—without the license cost.
 It's still a work in progress, but already usable for rich data-heavy interfaces.

 > Status: Currently a static project (not yet published to npm).
 The goal is to release it as an installable package / simple API so anyone can drop it into their project.